Omar-Elhadidi/SICXE-Assembler/README.md

 # SIC/XE Assembler

-This project implements a two-pass assembler for the SIC/XE architecture.
-It takes an assembly program written in SIC/XE format and generates object code and HTME records.
+This project implements a **two-pass assembler** for the **SIC/XE architecture**, written in Python.
+It reads a SIC/XE assembly program, removes comments, builds a symbol table, generates object code, and outputs HTME-formatted machine code.

 ## 🧠 Features